chrmey/SPRECLib/readme.md

 String sprecCode = fluidSprecCode.getStringRepresentation();
 ```

-To get the code for a specific part:
+To get the code for a specific part:<p>

 **Warning: This will return null if the part has not been set!**

 ```